online-ml/light-river/CONTRIBUTING.md

 Using `with_capacity` on each `Vec` in `HST`, as well as the list of HSTs, we gain 1 second.
 We are now at **~5 seconds**.

 We can't find a nice profiler.
 So for now we comment code and measure time.

+Storing all attributes in a single array, instead of one array per tree, makes us reach **~3 seconds**.